Gabriella439/haskell-nix/project0/README.md

  <meta charset="UTF-8">

 This directory contains the simplest possible Haskell project and the simplest possible Nix derivation to build that project.
+You can think of a derivation as a language-agnostic recipe for how to build something (such as a Haskell package).

 You can build this Haskell package by running: